hashicorp/terraform-aws-consul/README.md

-## What's a Blueprint?
+## What's a Module?

-A Blueprint is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
-Each Blueprint is created using [Terraform](https://www.terraform.io/), and includes automated tests, examples, and documentation.
+A Module is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
+Each Module is created using [Terraform](https://www.terraform.io/), and includes automated tests, examples, and documentation.
 It is maintained both by the open source community and companies that provide commercial support.

 Instead of figuring out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
-And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Blueprint community to pick up infrastructure improvements through a version number bump.
+And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Module community to pick up infrastructure improvements through a version number bump.

-## Who maintains this Blueprint?
+## Who maintains this Module?

-This Blueprint is maintained by [Gruntwork](http://www.gruntwork.io/).
-If you're looking for help or commercial support, send an email to [blueprints@gruntwork.io](mailto:blueprints@gruntwork.io?Subject=Consul%20Blueprint).
+This Module is maintained by [Gruntwork](http://www.gruntwork.io/).
+If you're looking for help or commercial support, send an email to [modules@gruntwork.io](mailto:modules@gruntwork.io?Subject=Consul%20Module).
 Gruntwork can help with:

-* Setup, customization, and support for this Blueprint.
+* Setup, customization, and support for this Module.
-* Blueprints for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
+* Modules for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
-* Blueprints that meet compliance requirements, such as HIPAA.
+* Modules that meet compliance requirements, such as HIPAA.
 * Consulting & Training on AWS, Terraform, and DevOps.

-## Code included in this Blueprint:
+## Code included in this Module:

 * [install-consul](/modules/install-consul): This module installs Consul using a [Packer](https://www.packer.io/) template to create a Consul